 Nebraska Revised Statute 81-885.13

-(1) No broker's or salesperson's license shall be issued to any person who has not attained the age of nineteen years.
+(1)(a) No broker's or salesperson's license shall be issued to any person who has not attained the age of nineteen years.

 (2) Each applicant for a salesperson's license shall furnish evidence that he or she has completed two courses in real estate subjects, approved by the commission, composed of not less than sixty class hours of study or, in lieu thereof, courses delivered in a distance education format approved by the commission.

 (3) Each applicant for a broker's license shall either:

 (a) Have first served actively for two years as a licensed salesperson or broker and shall furnish evidence of completion of sixty class hours in addition to the hours required by subsection (2) of this section in a course of study approved by the commission or, in lieu thereof, courses delivered in a distance education format approved by the commission; or